 - Louis Jadot

-Do some research prior and jot down some things about how to taste wine and properly develop your palate.
+So do some research prior and jot down some notes about how to taste wine and properly develop your palate.
+Then share them with everyone prior to the tasting.

-Talk about how wines can have notes of spices, figs, blackberries, cherries, cranberries, figs, plums, raisins, raspberries, apricots, bananas, citrus, kiwis or pineapples.
+Also mention how wine can have notes of spices, figs, blackberries, cherries, cranberries, figs, plums, raisins, raspberries, apricots, bananas, citrus, kiwis or pineapples.
 They can also be more floral.

 Some wines can be more acidic, bitter or sweet than others.